Torres del Paine

-The south of Chile is a land where volcanoes abound, with snow-capped peaks that give a beautiful backdrop to the landscape, idyllic lakes to enjoy in the summer, numerous rivers, to the delight of anglers and adventure travel lovers, mountain resorts whose slopes in the Winter turn into world class ski fields, etc.
+The south of Chile is a land of volcanoes, with snow-capped peaks that provide a stunning backdrop to the landscape, idyllic lakes to enjoy in the summer, and numerous rivers to delight anglers and adventure travelers.
+Mountain resorts, whose slopes transform into world-class ski fields in winter, and more, add to the region's appeal.

-Pucon has everything a visitor needs to relax and have fun.
-The infrastructure to serve the tourist is highly qualified ranging from an important Casino belonging to the Enjoy Chain through Hotels, Spas, National Parks and Natural Reserves where excursions take place in places of stunning scenic beauty.
-The town is located on the Eastern shore of Lago Villarrica (Villarrica Lake) and one of the favorite activities is to go swimming and sunbathing to Playa Grande.
-The active Volcan Villarrica, with an elevation of 2,860 mts. above sea level gives a beautiful backdrop to the region, and in spite of being the most active in South America, every year it attracts hundreds of mountaineers and adventurers to climb its crater.
+Pucón offers everything a visitor needs to relax and have fun.
+The tourist infrastructure is well-developed, including a major casino along with hotels, spas, national parks, and natural reserves where excursions take place amidst stunning scenic beauty.
+The town is situated on the eastern shore of Lago Villarrica (Lake Villarrica), and one of the favorite activities is swimming and sunbathing at Playa Grande.
+The active Volcán Villarrica, with an elevation of 2,860 meters above sea level, provides a beautiful backdrop to the region and, despite being the most active volcano in South America, attracts hundreds of mountaineers and adventurers each year.

-The local fauna is abundant, from Coypus and Foxes to Pumas, including black-necked Swans, Woodpeckers, Kingfishers, Peregrine Falcons, Hawks, Pudues, Chillas, etc. Another protected wildlife area, located 35 Km. of Pucon is Parque Nacional Huerquehue, a former National Park of 12,500 hectares, in an area of outstanding natural beauty near Caburgua Lake in La Araucania Region, also known as the IXth.
-Region of Chile.
-Amidst great forests of native tree species especially Araucarias there are 17 beautiful lakes, among the best known are Lago Toro, Escondido, Tinquilco, Verde.
-Its main trekking trails are Los Lagos, Quinchol, Los Huerquenes, San Sebastian and Ñirrico.
+The local wildlife is abundant, from coypus and foxes to pumas, and includes black-necked swans, woodpeckers, kingfishers, peregrine falcons, hawks, pudús, and chillas, among others.
+Another protected area, Huerquehue National Park, is located 35 km from Pucón.
+This 12,500-hectare park, known for its exceptional natural beauty, lies near Caburgua Lake in the La Araucanía Region, also known as the IX Region of Chile.
+Amidst vast native forests, especially Araucaria trees, are 17 beautiful lakes, including the well-known Toro, Escondido, Tinquilco, and Verde lakes.
+Its main trekking trails are Los Lagos, Quinchol, Los Huerquenes, San Sebastián, and Ñirrico.

 City of Valdivia and Huilo Huilo Reserve